thiago-ximenes/thiago-ximenes/README.md

 <p>I am proficient in Nodejs and the derivatives of Typescript and Javascript.
 But I'm not limited by languages.</p>

-<p>Tools I like to work with: Docker, Nestjs, Express, Jest, React, Django, and TypeOrm (Mongoose for MongoDB)</p>
+<p>Tools I like to work with: Docker, Nestjs, Express, Jest, React, Nextjs, Laravel, Symfony and TypeOrm (Mongoose for MongoDB)</p>

 <p>I'm ready to be challenged!
 Feel free to let me help you.</p>